 I need mental health and/or substance abuse treatment, but I have no insurance or way to pay for it.
 How can I get help?

-Community mental health centers (CMHC) provide services for priority populations and persons with limited financial resources.
-Priority populations are served first and include Act 911 forensic patients (including those jailed and recently released) and patients certified as seriously emotionally disturbed or seriously mentally ill.
+Community Mental Health Centers (CMHC) provide services for priority populations and persons with limited financial resources.
+Priority populations are served first and include Act 911 of 1989 forensic patients, including those jailed and recently released, and patients certified as seriously emotionally disturbed or seriously mentally ill.
 Other patients are served as resources allow.
-These CMHCs provide a full array of services, including individual and group therapy, medication management and case management.
-Please refer to Community Mental Health Centers under Related Documents for the location of the mental health center in your area.
-It is possible that the CMHC may allow a reduced payment option for services.
+These facilities provide a full array of services, including individual and group therapy, medication management and case management.
+For the location of the mental health center in your area please go here.
+It is possible that your CMHC may allow a reduced payment option for services.

-For alcohol and/or substance abuse treatment, please contact the Office of Alcohol and Drug Abuse Prevention (OADAP) at (501) 686-9866 for more information regarding receiving treatment with limited financial resources.
+For alcohol and/or substance abuse treatment, please contact the Division of Aging, Adult and Behavioral Health Services (DAABHS) at 501-686-9164, for more information about receiving treatment with limited financial resources.

 My adult son/daughter needs mental health and/or substance abuse treatment but refuses to go.
-What are my options?
+What should I do?

 If your son or daughter is a clear and present danger to self or others because of a mental illness or alcohol and/or drug abuse, they can be “committed”.
 This involves a judge issuing an order that this person get an evaluation and/or treatment regardless of the person’s agreement.
 The treatment can be inpatient (in a hospital) or outpatient (at a clinic).
-Arkansas law is very specific about the commitment process, and the dangerous behavior must be serious and also recent or an immediate threat.
-More information about the commitment process can be found on this (DBHS) website at Mental Health Commitment Law under Related Documents.
-You also can contact the Office of Alcohol and Drug Abuse Prevention (OADAP) at (501) 686-9866 to learn more about your options.
+Arkansas law is very specific about the commitment process, and the dangerous behavior must be serious and also a recent or an immediate threat.
+More information about the commitment process can be found here.
+You also can contact the Division of Aging, Adult and Behavioral Health Services (DAABHS) at 501-686-9164 to learn more about your options.

 You also might check into Psychiatric Advanced Directives.
 This is a legal instrument used to document a competent person’s specific instructions or preferences regarding future mental health treatment, in preparation for the possibility that the person may lose capacity to give or withhold informed consent to treatment during acute episodes of psychiatric illness.
-More information about Psychiatric Advanced Directives can be found on this (DBHS) website under Related Documents.
+More information about Psychiatric Advanced Directives can be found here.

 How can I help a family member or friend that is threatening to harm themselves?

 The first step is to make sure they are safe.
 Call the police if you feel they are an immediate threat to do harm.
 If the threat is not immediate, there are other resources available to help you.
-The Arkansas Crisis Center (1-888-274-7472 or www.arcrisis.org) has a 24-hour hotline with dedicated volunteers and staff members.
+The Arkansas Crisis Center 1-888-274-7472 or http://www.arcrisis.org has a 24-hour hotline with dedicated volunteers and staff members.
 You also can contact the National Suicide Prevention Lifeline at 1-800-SUICIDE (784-2433) or 1-800-273-TALK (8255) or TTY 1-800-799-4TTY (4889).
-You also can contact the local community mental health center or RSPMI private provider in your area.
-Each of these providers is required to have emergency/crisis services available 24 hours a day, 7 days a week.
+You also can contact the local community mental health center or one of the behavioral health agencies in your area.
+Each of the providers are required to have emergency/crisis services available 24 hours a day, 7 days a week.
 Other suicide prevention resources are available at the Arkansas Suicide Prevention website and National Suicide Prevention Lifeline.